brunohcastro/oh-my-zsh/README.md

 ==================
 This is my first cookbook, so bear with me a little there.
 This is also my first open source piece of code!
 Urray for that!

-This cookbook was part of my process of learning how to chef, and a good piece of learning the ruby language too, so it will be improved.
+This cookbook was part of my process of learning how to cook chef, and a good starting point to learn ruby too, so there is much room for improvement.
 It is meant to setup oh-my-zsh and provides two recipes to accomplish that.

 - The `::default` recipe will install oh-my-zsh for all users defined in `node['oh-my-zsh']['users']` (an example of using this node is presented below) or, if the node is empty, it will install for the user that called the chef-client (the recipe tries to bypass the root user if using sudo by getting the owner and group of the dir in the ENV['HOME'] variable).